 Long/Short Equity Funds of Hedge Funds

 There are many different kinds of hedge funds.
 The long-short equity hedge funds in which MMBB invests are a different way of gaining access to return opportunities in the stock market.
 This means that a portfolio manager can follow two different investment strategies.
-The manager can make a traditional investment by buying stocks in the hope that they will rise in value.
-But, the manager can also sell stocks in the hope that they will fall in value.
+The manager can make a traditional investment by buying stocks “long” in the expectation that they will rise in value.
+But, the manager can also sell stocks in the expectation that they will fall in value.
 The manager builds value in this “short sale” by buying the stocks back at a lower price.
 By combining these two strategies, a fund manager can make money when the market declines as well as when the market rises.

 To spread the risk, MMBB selects funds of hedge funds, meaning that each fund in which MMBB invests itself holds investments among numerous managers, each making independent decisions.
-The reason that hedge funds are included in the equity asset class is that their performance actually tends to be less volatile than the traditional approach.
+The reason that hedge funds are included in the equity asset class is that their performance actually tends to be less volatile than the traditional long only approach.
 As a result, MMBB considers the hedge fund allocation to be a more conservative means of obtaining equity exposure.
-The hedge fund component tends to rise less than the other equity segment, above, during strong market environments, but, very importantly, tends to fall less during difficult periods.
+The hedge fund component tends to rise less than the other equity segments, above, during strong market environments, but, very importantly, tends to fall less during difficult periods.
 This can be a very important aspect in managing the overall risk and return of the New Horizons portfolio.

 The bond segment of the portfolio incorporates several approaches, each of which has a specific role in creating a well-structured portfolio of fixed income assets.
 There are three factors of importance:

 Core fixed income is benchmarked to the Barclays Capital (BC) Aggregate Bond Index, which is broadly representative of the U.S. bond market.
 The BC Aggregate Bond Index includes government bonds, agency bonds, mortgages and corporate bonds considered to be investment grade.